aprilqueved0/MJDayPanels_Analysis/README.md

 # MJDayPanels_Analysis
-Data analysis of MJ panels at the University of Maryland from 2019-2025.
+Data analysis of MJ panels at the University of Maryland's Philip Merrill College of Journalism from Spring 2019 through Spring 2025.